Fast-Track to Retirement: The Multifamily Investment Real Estate Strategy

 When you break down the cost per unit, multifamily properties are generally more affordable than acquiring multiple single-family homes.

-They are also often seen as lower-risk by lenders, resulting in favorable commercial mortgage terms.
+They are also often seen as lower-risk by lenders, resulting in favorable commercial mortgage real estate loans terms.

 This makes multifamily properties a compelling option for both first-time and seasoned investors.